maheshcode/demoblaze-test-automation/README.md

 ## Assumption

-* There are more than one products available for given search keyword.
+* There is more than one product available for a given search keyword.
 * 'Sony vaio i5', 'Samsung galaxy s6' and 'Dell i7 8gb' are available.